Family name: Restionaceae R. Brown

 bears or is modified to awnsawn:

-a narrow, bristle-like organ, as on the glumes or lemmas of grasses, hairs, or laterallateral:
+a narrow, bristle-like organ, as on the glumes or lemmas of grasses

 (of embryo) embryo lies along the side of the seed, generally towards one end; of, at, or from the side; in grasses, can refer to the sides adjacent to the dorsal and ventral sides